noaione/yuusha-shoukan-ln/sources/v06/chapter2.md

 As she clung to my body like a spoiled child, Kuro leaned her body on me, while I hugged her back.
-I feel a sense of joy as if my heart was being gently wrapped in happiness, while stroked her hair that is comfortable to touch
+I feel a sense of joy as if my heart was being gently wrapped in happiness, while stroked her hair that is comfortable to touch.

-.

 [However, for a little bit...
 Really just a little bit...
 Wait for me.]